 Bringing Children of Permanent Residents into the U.S.

-A lawful permanent resident (a foreign-born individual with a green card) may petition to bring child to the United States.
+A lawful permanent resident (a foreign-born individual with a green card) may petition to bring their child to the United States, depending on the child's age and marital status.
 Under U.S. immigration law, a "child" is a son or daughter under the age of 21 who is unmarried.
+This also includes the children of your child.
 Permanent residents also may petition on behalf of unmarried sons and daughters who are over the age of 21 (as well as their children).

-In addition to the standard documentation requirements (see related article, linked above), permanent residents must present proof of lawful permanent residence.
-To do so, submit a copy (both front and back) of Form I-551 ("green card") or a copy of your foreign passport with a stamp proving permanent residence in the U.S.
+As with any other petition on behalf of an alien relative, the sponsoring permanent resident must fill out Form I-130 and pay the filing fee.
+In addition to the standard documentation requirements, permanent residents also must present proof of lawful permanent residence.
+To do so, submit a copy (both front and back) of Form I-551 (most commonly called a "green card") or a copy of your foreign passport with a stamp proving permanent residence in the U.S.

 Filing on Behalf of Relative Living in the U.S.